16 Questions that help you decide if you want to be a Business Analyst

 Are you confused on why you should choose your Business Analyst career?
 This interview clarifies most of the common questions you had about your career.

-The conversation is between the founder of Apnacourse.com, Satish & founder of Adaptive processes, L N Mishra.
+The conversation is between the founder of Apnacourse.com, Satish & founder of Adaptive US, L N Mishra.
 The discussion is about why anyone should choose Business Analysis as a profession, its future prospects and trends in the next 10-15 years.

 Satish: Hello everyone, welcome to the Knowledge Series of apnacourse.com.
 I’m Satish, the CEO and founder of Apnacourse.
 In today’s session, we will focus on business analysis, its trends, opportunities and what the future lies for business analysts.
 I have with me Mr. LN Mishra.